 The unit folds up extremely small and compact.
 I find it ideal for the BOB.
 Only time will tell if it will hold up but for emergency use it is perfect.
 Plus you can’t beat the price!

 The final item I decided on was the Columbia River Knife Tool.
 I have had good feedback from a lot of people and decided on it because of how light and durable it is reported to be.
-It is a good quality “spork” / multi tool and it came with a small carabineer for easy attachment to anything.
+It is a good quality “spork” / multi-tool and it came with a small carabineer for easy attachment to anything.

-In the past I have used a heavy plastic utensil set but they can get separated and you must take care not to burn or melt them.
+In the past, I have used a heavy plastic utensil set but they can get separated, and you must take care not to burn or melt them.
 The spork is virtually indestructible heavy gauge aluminum that is anodized and very compact.

-In a emergency or when you have to travel light it is what you will want.
+In an emergency or when you have to travel light it is what you will want.
 If your hands get sore easily or you have arthritis it will not be the same as regular utensils so keep that in mind.
-Sometimes the feel of regular items that you are using every day can give a comforting and relaxing feeling but if your looking for something that gets the job done and can fit in your change pocket…this is it!Columbia River Knife and Tool’s Eat N Tool 9100C Silver Multi Tool(I paid under $5 delivered)
+Sometimes the feel of regular items that you are using every day can give a comforting and relaxing feeling but if you're looking for something that gets the job done and can fit in your change pocket…this is it!Columbia River Knife and Tool's Eat N Tool 9100C Silver Multi Tool(I paid under $5 delivered)